 In terms of the cabin, the A350 felt just a tad newer than the A330.
-The only big difference we noticed was that in the A350, the people sitting behind a division wall had their entertainment screens against the wall while in the A330, you had to pull your screen out of your chair, which meant that you couldn’t use it during landing or takeoff.
+The only big difference we noticed was that in the A350 premium economy, the people sitting behind a division wall had their entertainment screens against the wall.
+While in the A330, you had to pull your screen out of your chair, which meant that you couldn't use it during landing or takeoff.

-None of the two planes had a dedicated bathroom for Premium Economy but there were toilets available in the Economy compartment right behind us.
+None of the two planes had a dedicated bathroom for Premium Economy but there were toilets available in the Economy cabins right behind us.

-Here you can see the Cathay Pacific A350-900 Premium Economy seating plan:
+Here you can see the Cathay Pacific airbus A350-900 Premium Economy seating plan: